Epiglottitis is inflammation of the epiglottis. This is the tissue that covers the trachea (windpipe). Epiglottitis is a life-threatening disease.

 The epiglottis is a stiff, yet flexible tissue (called cartilage) at the back of the tongue.
 It closes your windpipe (trachea) when you swallow so food does not enter your airway.
 This helps prevent coughing or choking after swallowing.

-Epiglottitis is now very uncommon because the H. influenzae type B (Hib) vaccine is a routine childhood immunization.
+Epiglottitis is now very uncommon because the H. influenzae type B (Hib) vaccine is given routinely to all children.
 The disease was once most often seen in children ages 2 through 6.
 In rare cases, epiglottitis can occur in adults.

 Epiglottitis begins with a high fever and sore throat.
 Other symptoms may include: